arbor-sim/arbor/doc/morphology.rst

 Example 2: Unbranched cable
 """"""""""""""""""""""""""""""

-Next in order of complexity is a cable branch, with no fork points.

-We start with a cable of length 10 μm, with a radius that tapes from 0.5 μm to 0.25 μm at the proximal and distal ends respectively.
+Consider a cable of length 10 μm, with a radius that tapers from 1 μm to 0.5 μm at the proximal and distal ends respectively.
 It is constructed from a sample tree of two points that define the end points of the cable.